Table of Contents

 - The song “Silent Night” was composed in Austria in 1818 and has since been translated into over 300 languages, making it a global favorite.

->> Christmas Facts For Kids blend well with Christmas affirmations to bring a fun, yet positive, learning experience.
 Facts like how Santa got his red suit or why candy canes have stripes combined with encouraging affirmations can make the holiday both educational and uplifting for young ones.

 Santa Claus Facts For Kids